5 common misconceptions of buying used goods

 Don’t let these thrifting misconceptions stop you from finding some really great, high-quality, even name-brand pieces out there at a fraction of the cost of buying new.

 These are just some of the common thrifting misconceptions that sometimes prevent people from having a fun experience and finding some really great clothes, books, furniture, home decor and more.
 If you’ve hesitated to visit secondhand stores because of the concerns raised above, we hope we’ve cleared up some of the confusion.
-That said, we can provide all the facts in the world, but our best suggestion is to find out for yourself by checking out your local consignment or thrift shop, antique or vintage store.
+That said, we can provide all the facts in the world, but our best suggestion is discover the benefits of thrifting by checking out your local consignment or thrift shop, antique or vintage store.
 Happy shopping!